sprihozhiy/js-todolist/README.md

 #ToDo List

-Simple ToDo List with JavaScript
+Simple ToDo List with JavaScript.

 In this ToDo List you can add and remove elements from list with add/remove buttons.